steinwurf/kodo-js/README.rst

 Follow this guide to download and setup emscripten standalone. http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html

+**Warning:** On some systems there are problems compiling kodo-js, with the latest emsdk

 Run the following waf configure command::

    python waf configure --options=cxx_mkspec=cxx_emscripten126,emscripten_path={path-to-emscripten}